Ikmalrl/Computer-Security/README.md

 ### ▶️ Steps in Colab:

-1. Upload or open the `LunarBlaze.ipynb` file in Colab.
+1. Open or upload the `LunarBlaze.ipynb` file in Google Colab.
-2. Run all cells in sequence.
+2. Run all cells in sequence from top to bottom.
 3. Enter your plaintext when prompted.

 ### 💻 Example Output: